-The biocidal product family, in the form in which it is supplied to the user, consists of a paper strip or granules (bags) which have been treated with the biocidal product formulation.
-According to the Guidance on requirements for substances in articles (ECHA, 2017e) the biocidal product has to be considered as combination of formulation and an article (paper strip or granules in a bag).
+The biocidal product family, in the form in which it is supplied to the user, consists of granules (bags) which have been treated with the biocidal product formulation.
+According to the Guidance on requirements for substances in articles (ECHA, 2017e) the biocidal product has to be considered as combination of formulation and an article (granules in a bag).
 See section 2.1.2.3 for further explanation.
 As a consequence, with a few exemptions, only the physical, chemical and technical properties of the biocidal product formulation will be addressed.